Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Application to example flavor-physics measurements

-For fully-visible final-states, the four-body invariant-mass is a helpful discriminator between different \bquark-hadrons.
-When considering for example \BsToKKmm as the signal decay, the four-body invariant-mass of true signal candidates accumulates in a peak at the nominal \Bs mass.
+For fully visible final-states, the four-body invariant mass is a helpful discriminator between different \bquark-hadrons.
+When considering, for example, \BsToKKmm as the signal decay, the four-body invariant mass of true signal candidates accumulates in a peak at the nominal \Bs mass.
 The shape and width of the peak are a consequence of the resolution of the tracking system and reconstruction algorithm.
-Previous studies of fully-visible muonic rare decays using fast simulation of the \idea detector showed invariant-mass peaks with a full-width at half-maximum around 10\mevcc for \mbox{$\Bs\to\phi(\to\Kp\Km)\mumu$} decays~\cite{Kwok:2025fza}, 8\mevcc~\cite{Beck:2025bgc} for $\Lb\to\Lz(\to p\pim)\mumu$ decays, and 4-5\mevcc~\cite{DiCanto:2025fpk} for $\Lc\to p\mumu$ decays.
+Previous studies of fully visible muonic rare decays using fast simulation of the \idea detector showed invariant-mass peaks with a full width at half maximum around 10\mevcc for \mbox{$\Bs\to\phi(\to\Kp\Km)\mumu$} decays~\cite{Kwok:2025fza}, 8\mevcc~\cite{Beck:2025bgc} for $\Lb\to\Lz(\to p\pim)\mumu$ decays, and 4-5\mevcc~\cite{DiCanto:2025fpk} for $\Lc\to p\mumu$ decays.
 Reference~\cite{FCC:2025lpp} provides similar values for other decays.
 Misidentified backgrounds on the other hand appear in very broad smeared-out structures in the signal invariant-mass, which are stretched across several \gevcc in the \fccee setting.
-See App.~\ref{app:massspread} for an illustration.
+See Appendix~\ref{app:massspread} for an illustration.